 Gastroparesis is a condition in which your stomach cannot empty itself of food in a normal fashion.
-It is caused by damage to the vagus nerve, which regulates the digestive system.
+It can be caused by damage to the vagus nerve, which regulates the digestive system.
 A damaged vagus nerve prevents the muscles in the stomach and intestine from functioning, preventing food from moving through the digestive system properly.
 Often, the cause of gastroparesis is unknown.

-Rare conditions such as: Amyloidosis (deposits of protein fibers in tissues and organs) and scleroderma (a connective tissue disorder that affects the skin, blood vessels, skeletal muscles, and internal organs)
+Rare conditions such as: amyloidosis (deposits of protein fibers in tissues and organs) and scleroderma (a connective tissue disorder that affects the skin, blood vessels, skeletal muscles, and internal organs)

 Some of the complications of gastroparesis include: